panrg/path-properties/draft-enghardt-panrg-path-properties.md

 or relatively dynamic,
 e.g., current Round Trip Time.

+This document addresses the first of the questions in Path-Aware Networking {{I-D.irtf-panrg-questions}}, which is a product of the PANRG in the IRTF.

 # Static Properties

-Static Path Properties are not expected to change very often, e.g., they stay constant within the lifetime of a connection to another endpoint.
+Static Path Properties are not expected to change very often: they stay constant within the lifetime of a connection to another endpoint.
 They usually relate to the access network within the first hop or the first few hops.